qkzk/fm/development.md

       - [x] context (action & more info)
       - [x] menu first string with colored string
       - [x] FIX: cursor if offseted by one
+  - [x] FIX: opening shortcut twice crashes
+  - [x] BUG: copy file should be 1 row up
   - [ ] Layout::vertical 1, max, 1 for each window would simplify rect offset
-  - [x] FIX: opening shortcut twice crashes
-  - [ ] header should be a trait implemented by Header (-> FilesHeader), PreviewHeader, MenuHeader or event variants
   - [ ] at this point I should list what it should do for every menu and rewrite it from scratch
   - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess
-  - [ ] don't store shortcut.
+  - [x] don't store shortcut.
 Always get them on the fly.
   - [ ] should all menus be calculated on the fly ? config/hardcoded -> ~static~ build -> filter if something -> render / actions

 - [ ] ratatui component for progress bar for copymove